How Can I Avoid Getting Dimples In My Epoxy Resin?

 Temperature Fluctuation:

-💡TIP: Temperature is super important to ensure a perfect resin cure.
-Not only does the temperature of your resin room matter, but so does the temperature of your resin!
-Get lots of handy tips in our blog What Is The Perfect Temperature For Working With Epoxy Resin?
+💡TIP: Temperature is crucial to ensure a perfect resin cure.
+Not only does the temperature of your resin room matter, but so does the temperature of your resin.
+Read more about getting a perfect cure in our blogs How Does Cold Weather Affect Resin? and How Does Hot Weather Affect Resin?

 Dust Particles: